Guide to the Peace Pilgrim Website

 On November 19th of 2000 a life size statue of Peace Pilgrim was unveiled and dedicated at the United Nations University for Peace in Cologne, Costa Rica.
 For an account and pictures of the event see Peace Pilgrim Statue.

 Annual celebrations are held in Egg Harbor City, NJ, Peace Pilgrim's birthplace.
 For dates and information visit peacepilgrim100.com

 If you would like to get a free copy of "Steps Toward Inner Peace" or other information about Peace Pilgrim, please contact:

 This non-profit, all volunteer group is dedicated to making information about Peace Pilgrim and her message available to all who ask.
 In 30 years almost 500,000 copies of the book Peace Pilgrim: Her Life and Work in Her Own Words have been published and offered to all who ask.
 Two million copies of Steps Toward Inner Peace are now in print in over 29 languages and have been distributed world wide.
 Many small donations support this work.

 Since 1994 Mayte Picco-Kline, counselor for the exploration of inner potential and translator of the Peace Pilgrim Book into Spanish, has been publishing a Spanish language newsletter - Travesía en Paz (formerly Enlace Internacional.)
-The current issue #58 Sept 2013 is now online.

 If you find information about Peace Pilgrim interesting, please come back.
 These pages will continue to evolve and expand.